fhswf/MLPro-Int-Hyperopt/doc/rtd/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MLPro-Int-River - Integration of River into MLPro
+MLPro-Int-Hyperopt - Integration of Hyperopt into MLPro
 =================================================

 Welcome to MLPro-Int-Hyperopt, an extension to MLPro to integrate the Hyperopt package.